Who We Are

 Our six-county land protection area includes Catawba, Gaston, Iredell, Lincoln, Mecklenburg and Union counties.

-CLC permanently conserves over 190 properties, totaling nearly 17,000 acres of land.
+CLC permanently conserves over 200 properties, totaling nearly 18,000 acres of land.
 That land includes farmland, ecologically rich lands to protect wildlife habitat and local drinking water, and land to provide the public with a direct connection to explore the natural world around them.
+Through generous donations, grants, private and public funding, we are and will be able to preserve our region’s history and a healthy, natural environment for future generations.

 CLC is a nationally accredited land trust by the Land Trust Accreditation Commission which ensures that land trusts ethically and effectively use public and private funding to save land.